 - For most varieties of leaves, use the underside to press into the wet mold.
 The veining underneath is more defined & raised so the results will really “pop” on the finished product.

 - Are the edges too rough for your liking?
 Smooth them out with a sanding block.

 - If you live in an area with extreme winters, consider bringing them inside over the winter months to protect against cracking.
 Just wrap them in burlap and stack in a corner.

 I found a great page packed with tips when crafting with concrete over at madebybarb.com, I’m sure you’ll find some good-to-know tidbits there.

-Here are a handful of tutorials that show you how to make your own, the techniques are pretty similar but each project has a tip or two or something unique to offer so I’m including them all.
+Here are a handful of tutorials that show you how to craft these little treasures, the techniques are pretty similar but each project has a tip or two or something unique to offer so I’m including them all.
 Have fun!

 Casting: A sand & concrete mix is made fairly liquid and then brushed on a large leaf with a paint brush.
 A layer of hardware mesh is added to help keep the form reinforced (mentions that drywall mesh tape can be used too).